It is Simple Sometimes: A Study On Improving Aspect-Based Sentiment Analysis Performance: Results

 Results from Tables~\ref{tab:ate}--\ref{tab:ersa} demonstrate the viability of our method with in-domain data in SemEval and SentiHood, while remaining competitive in ERSA.
 In this section, we explore the robustness of our models when evaluated on out-of-domain data in SemEval.
 Figure~\ref{fig:ood} shows results when training the models on laptops domain (Lapt14) and evaluating on restaurants domain (Rest14, Rest15, Rest16), and vice versa.

-As expected, we observe a drop in performance compared to training in-domain, which is especially large in ATE.
-When training on Lapt14 and evaluating each restaurant dataset, the strategy of adding a noisy prefix achieve the highest F1-scores on average across tasks, except for ATE Rest16.
-When training in restaurant domain and evaluating in Lapt14 we observe a similar trend in performance decrease, except for AOOE.
-Interestingly in this task, PFInstruct-Noise suffer a performance drop of $-3.35$ F1 (compared to PFInstruct-Noise in Table~\ref{tab:aooe}) but the other model variants surpass their respective in-domain results with a major improvement of $+3.74$ F1 in PFInstruct-NER.
+As expected, we observe a general drop in performance compared to training in-domain, which is especially large in ATE.
+However, when training in restaurant domain and evaluating in Lapt14 for AOOE --see Figure~\ref{fig:ood} (d)--, all model variants surpass their respective in-domain results with a major improvement of $+3.53$ F1 in PFInstruct-NER.
+We conclude that the addition of more training data is beneficial for this task.

+The addition of any kind of prefix helps to make the model more robust to out-of-domain data for AOOE, while it does not significantly hurt performance for ATSC.
+Interestingly in this task, the large variance shown by the model without prefix is reduced by the addition of a prefix, especially with RE and NER prefixes --see Figure~\ref{fig:ood} (c), (d)--.

-While the strategy of adding a noisy prefix seem beneficial to out-of-domain data performance too, with the exceptions mentioned above, looking closer we observe that the drop in performance when evaluated on out-of-domain data (compared to in-domain) is larger for PFInstruct-Noise models.
+While the strategy of adding a noisy prefix seem beneficial to out-of-domain data performance too, looking closer we make two observations: \emph{i)} PFInstruct-Noise models show large variance regardless of the domain, and \emph{ii)} the drop in performance when evaluated on out-of-domain data (compared to in-domain) is larger for PFInstruct-Noise models.
 Therefore, these results suggest that an NLP task prefix makes the model more robust to domain shifts.